 Votania Herbs is a unique family-owned herb farm that was born with the purpose of cultivating and preserving a variety of herbs, some of which can only be found on Crete.

-Drive from Agios Nikolaos all the way to the entrance of the plateau and then follow the road around it to discover one of the most important collection of mountain settlements in Crete.
+Drive from Agios Nikolaos all the way to the entrance of the plateau and then follow the road around it to discover one of the most important groups of mountain settlements in Crete.

 The area is quiet and peaceful, surrounded by the imposing heights of the Dikti Mountains.

 The Lasithi Plateau stands over 850 meters above sea level and all around the highland, there are about 18 different traditional villages where you can learn about Crete’s traditions and dive into the past of the island.

 Planning a day trip around the Lasithi Plateau?

 >>Check this article to find out what to do there<<

 If you’re into wine tasting, isolated places, and beautiful landscapes, then embark on a road trip all the way to the easternmost city of Sitia.

 And from there, take the mountain road to reach the imposing premises of Toplou Monastery.